dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

    bit set, it MUST respond with an EAP-Request with EAP-Type=EAP-EDHOC and no data.
 This serves as a fragment ACK.
 The EAP peer MUST wait until it receives the EAP-Request before sending another fragment.
-   In order to prevent errors in the processing of fragments, the EAP server MUST increment the Identifier value for each fragment ACK contained within an EAP-Request, and the peer MUST include this Identifier value in the subsequent fragment contained within an EAP-
+   To prevent errors in the processing of fragments, the EAP server MUST increment the Identifier value for each fragment ACK contained within an EAP-Request, and the peer MUST include this Identifier value in the subsequent fragment contained within an EAP-